SimonValentino/CowordleBot/README.md

 # What It Does

 This project has a wordle bot in the wordle_bot.py file as well as a webdriver in the cowordle_driver.py file that uses the bot to automate Cowordle games because I was lazy and winning was way to hard.
 It's much more enjoyable to watch my opponents struggle while I sit back and win without lifting a finger.
+The bot goes until it draws or looses.

 # How to use it